-Important: Be sure that you apply all supplied Adabas 8 maintenance and concatenate Adabas 8 patch-level libraries (L00n), as they are delivered to you.
-This will ensure that your Adabas 8 code remains up-to-date, supporting all Adabas 8 features as they are enhanced and maintained.
-The latest zaps for this product are available on the Software AG Servline24 web site: http://servline24.softwareag.com/public/.
+Important: Be sure that you apply all supplied Adabas maintenance and concatenate Adabas patch-level libraries (L00n), as they are delivered to you.
+This will ensure that your Adabas code remains up-to-date, supporting all Adabas features as they are enhanced and maintained.
+The latest zaps for this product are available in the Knowledge Center in Software AG's Empower (https://empower.softwareag.com) web site.